Pages

 Atropates, as satrap (Median/Old Persian: xšaçapāvān, Parthian/Arsacid Pahlavi: šahrabof Media, commanded Median, Arrānian (Latin: Albanian), Sacasenian, Cadusian, and Arminian (inhabitants of Achaemenid's province of Armina, Old Persian: 𐎠𐎼𐎷𐎡𐎴Elamite: Harminuya, Ancient Greek: Arminyaya/ Armenia) troops.

-Ilya Dyakonov indicated that Arrānians (Albanians) and Cadusians participated in the battle as the allies of Atropates, not of the Persians and, thus, he believed that Atropates' political influence lasted far to the north of the Araxes.
+Ilya Dyakonov indicated that Arrānians (Albanians) and Cadusians participated in the battle as the allies of Atropates, not of the Persians and, thus, he believed that Atropates' political influence lasted far to the north of Aras/ Araxes River.

 On the eve of Gaugamela battle, Atropates commanded the mounted reconnaissance squad that Darius III sent to reconnoiter the field.